ben-domingue/imv/README.md

 devtools::install_github("ben-domingue/imv", ref="main")
 ```
 ## Wait, what is the IMV?
 The IMV is a metric for understanding the predictive differences between two models for binary outcomes.
-You can read more about the IMV below:
+[If this is your first time with the IMV, see here](https://intermodelvigorish.github.io/shinysite/).
+You can also read more about the IMV below:

 - https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0316491